2020-2021 Funding and Partnership Opportunities

 Health Science Certifications

 Provides students with the fees to cover Health Science certification exams.
-The certifications offered are primarily pharmacy tech and CNA (certified nursing assistant).
-These exams can range from $100-$300 per student.
-Currently students pay for their own certifications.
-Many students find this fee a hardship.
+Some certifications offered include pharmacy tech and CNA (certified nursing assistant).
+These exams cost up to $300 per student.
+Many students find this fee a hardship if required to pay for these on their own.
 As a result, the Foundation is looking for sponsors to cover these fees.

 Students who participate in Robotics are twice as likely to major in science or engineering.
 Over 90% of students report improved problem solving, time management and conflict resolution skills.
 In addition, they are 87% more interested in going to college.
-After a successful launch, the PISD robotics program continues to expand throughout the district at all grade levels.
+After a successful launch, the PISD robotics program continues to expand throughout the district at the elementary, middle, and high school levels.

 Social Emotional Learning